junebloom/practical/README.md

 My goal in making Practical is to create a little tool that is useful to me personally, respects privacy and data ownership, makes good use of the modern web platform, and which teaches me some new things.

-For example, I had a lot of fun digging into React hooks.
-Class components always seemed a bit clumsy to me, and certain things like binding event handlers felt more like dirty hacks than idiomatic JS.
-So I'm glad to be able to enjoy a much nicer API when using React.
+For example, I had a lot of fun learning React hooks.
+Hooks fit in so nicely with the concepts that React is built on, and I find the framework more pleasant to use thanks to their improvements over class components.

 ### Technologies